 What is the best way to keep the shaft smooth?

-Fiberglass coated shafts – Avoid using anything abrasive or caustic at all costs when you want to clean your cue as these types of cleaners will strip the Tru-Glide finish and immediately void the warrantee.
-Regular wiping with a damp rag or paper towel will go a long way in keeping you cue clean and smooth.
+Fiberglass coated shafts: Avoid using anything abrasive or caustic at all costs when you want to clean your cue as these types of cleaners will strip the Tru-Glide finish and immediately void the warranty.
+Regular wiping with a damp rag or paper towel will go a long way in keeping your cue clean and smooth.
 You can dilute a little dish soap for added cleaning ability.
 Use Cuetec Hi-Tech for maximum cleaning and conditioning.
 Light sanding or buffing with 2200 grit sandpaper will help to buff out minor scratches.

 How can I fix the clicking sound in the cue?

-Most Cuetec two piece professional cues, fiberglass coated or wood R360 are weight adjustable.
-Sometimes over the course of time these weights may move ever so slightly apart from each other.
-An 18 ounce cue has no weights in it so it is unlikely you will have this issue come up in an 18 ounce cue.
-A 19 ounce cue will likely come with one 1 ounce weight but may come with two ½ ounce weights.
-A 20 and 21 ounce cue will have multiple weight bolts in it.
-In these situations simply unscrew the butt cap with the rubber bumper on it (do not remove rubber bumper only), remove the weight bolts with either a Phillips of flat head screw driver, and then replace them snugly back into the weight bolt cavity.
+Most Cuetec two-piece professional cues, fiberglass coated or wood R360 are weight adjustable.
+Sometimes over the course of time, these weights may move ever so slightly apart from each other.
+An 18-ounce cue has no weights in it so it is unlikely you will have this issue come up in an 18-ounce cue.
+A 19-ounce cue will likely come with one 1 ounce weight but may come with two ½ ounce weights.
+A 20 and 21-ounce cue will have multiple weight bolts in it.
+In these situations simply unscrew the butt cap with the rubber bumper on it (do not remove rubber bumper only), remove the weight bolts with either a Phillips or flat head screwdriver, and then replace them snugly back into the weight bolt cavity.
 Put the butt cap with rubber bumper back on the cue and you should be good to go.

 How do you adjust the weight of the cue?